michaeluno/admin-page-framework/contributing.md

 * Please make sure that every function is documented so that when we update our API Documentation things don't go awry!
 	* If you're adding/editing a function in a class, make sure to add `@access {private|public|protected}`
 * Finally, please use 4 spaces and not tabs for indentations.

-At this point you're waiting on us to merge your pull request.
-We'll review all pull requests, and make suggestions and changes if necessary.

 # Additional Resources
 - [Tutorials](http://admin-page-framework.michaeluno.jp/tutorials/)